zkamdar1/VidMaker/README.md

 - **User Management**: Add user authentication and allow users to save and view their generated videos.
 - **Advanced Editing**: Incorporate more sophisticated video effects and transitions.

-## Contributions
-Contributions are welcome!
-Feel free to open issues, suggest enhancements, or create pull requests to improve Nebula.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For any questions or suggestions, please contact [Your Name](mailto:your.email@example.com).